uw-pycert-course-01/assignment06/README.md

 details, like name, address, ssn, date of birth, job title, start date and end date.
 It will store these details in a csv file on disk, from where it can also load them, so the employee details can be amended.
-The system must make appropriate use of validation of the data entered, and must also be able to trap major errors, at least by reporting a meaningful message.
+The system must make appropriate use of validation for the data entered, and must also be able to trap major errors, at least by reporting a meaningful message.

 The system must be able to produce a list of all employees who are currently